How to Install Perl on Ubuntu 24.04, 22.04 or 20.04

 Setup Perl Build Configuration

-Before delving into the compilation of the source code, it’s imperative to set up the build configuration.
-This preparatory step tailors the Perl compilation process to align with your Ubuntu system’s specific needs and characteristics.
+Before compiling the source code, it’s imperative to set up the build configuration.
+This preparatory step tailors the Perl compilation process to your Ubuntu system’s specific needs and characteristics.

 Run the command below to configure the build: